rlugojr/sample-apps/example-elk-stack/README.md

 Note the pattern for the port: `HTTP_PORT=${PORT:-9200}`.
 If the environment variable `PORT` is not set (for example, if an application were deployed with the `--disable-routes flag`) then it will fall back to using 9200.
-We also want to make sure that store the data under the application directory, so we specify path information.
+We also want to make sure that we store the data under the application directory, so we specify path information.

 Creating the package from this manifest is pretty simple: